Nef-Milito/Draconia/README.md

 **index.html:**
 1- Header Image: "Dusk Serenity" by https://www.deviantart.com/alectorfencer.
 2- Dragon Egg from *Century: Age of Ashes*.
-3- "Enjoy the moment of life" by Cindy A. Avelino.
+3- "Enjoy the moment of life" by *Cindy A. Avelino*.

 **about.html:**
 1- Header Image by https://unsplash.com/@michaelfousert.
 2- Gif taken from *Game of Thrones* by *HBO*.
 3- "Desire" by https://mobile.twitter.com/Tallion91.
 4- "Wyvern at Dusk" by https://www.deviantart.com/katepfeilschiefter.

 All vectors used were taken from https://www.freepik.com.